-The President of the National Assembly is elected for the duration of the legislature by an absolute majority at the first round, or by a simple majority at the second round.
+The President of the Senate and the President of the National Assembly are elected for the duration of the legislature by the absolute majority in the first round, or by the simple majority at the second round.

 The members of the Bureau are elected for one year, renewable.